nallen05/old-norse/flokkr/README.md

 # Problem Statement

-Terminal UI applications require concurrency: different screen components need to be able to update at different timings (eg: a CPU monitoring graph updating at 10hz & a status panel updating at 1hz after 1 second initialization period), while simultaneously also providing immediate responsiveness to user input.
+Terminal UI (TUI) applications require concurrency: different screen components need to be able to update at different timings (eg: a CPU monitoring graph updating at 10hz & a status panel updating at 1hz after 1 second initialization period), while simultaneously also providing immediate responsiveness to user input.
 However, terminal IO itself is single threaded.

 # FLOKKR

 Flokkr is a concurrency library for Common Lisp, purpose-built for building interactive terminal UI applications using skald/bifrost.
+It is part of the Old Norse Terminal Toolkit.

+Features:
-- Flokkr is built around a mini-DSL (inspired by the LOOP macro)
+- Manage multiple dynamic timing loops via a mini-DSL (inspired by the LOOP macro)
+- Immediate response to user input from the terminal
+- Emphasis on syncronization for predictable coordination between multiple timers
+- Define forms & compose them seperately via :SUBFLOKKR

+Form factor:
-- Flokkr is based on a cooperative multitasking model.
-But there is a plan to add an additional lightweight async feature, based on SBCL threads, to handle slow DB queries & cloud API calls outside of the main loop.
+- Cooperative multitasking (there is also a roadmap plan to add an additional lightweight async feature, based on SBCL threads, to handle slow DB queries & cloud API calls outside of the main loop)
+- Integrated with bifrost for processing events from the terminal
-- Flokkr is implementation-dependent on SBCL.
+- Implementation-depedent on SBCL

-Flokkr is part of the Old Norse Terminal Toolkit.

 # Quickstart